aerovulpe/springboilerplategae/README.md

 Complete Google App Engine + Spring 4 Web App Example
 =====================================================

 This repository contains best practices for an JEE (Spring based) application architecture.
-It's a great boilerplate to start JEE web apps and deploy them in GAE.
+It's a great boilerplate to start JEE web apps and deploy them to GAE.

 ### Introduction